PeerHerholz/Cog_Com_Neuro_ML_DL/lecture/overview.md

 ## Instructors

-To provide a holistic introduction into the topic of `reproducible neuroimaging` and its subcomponents, we assembled a stellar team of instructors entailing highly experience experts of both the `ReproNim` team as well as colleagues from adjacent initiatives.
-You can find them below and get further information via clicking on the respective names.
+To provide a holistic introduction into the topic of `neuroscience & artificial intelligence` and its subcomponents, we assembled a stellar team of instructors entailing members of the [Neurocognitive Psychology lab @ Goethe University Frankfurt](http://www.fiebachlab.org/), i.e. the main team, as well as colleagues from other institutes.
+You can find the main team below and get further information via clicking on the respective names.

 <table>
   <tr>